sabrinamusatian/GRAMMARS_ANALYSIS/README.md

 All graphs for big tests are stored in data folder.

 Both grammars and graphs for small tests are stored in small_tests folder.
+In small_tests folder you may also find files with answers for each test.